cicsdev/zospt-scripts/remove-old-containers/doc/removing-old-containers.md

-# Scripting with z/OS Provisioning Toolkit: Remove Old Containers
+# Scripting with z/OS Provisioning Toolkit: Removing Old Containers

 A few months ago we delivered [z/OS Provisioning Toolkit][zospt], allowing you to bring up CICS regions in minutes, and purge them just as quickly.
 Being a command that's run